Community Action 2015: A New Year for Action

 San Francisco, CA

-Partnership CEO Search and Survey on Desired CEO Skills
+Partnership CEO Search

 The Partnership is pleased to open its search for its new Chief Executive Officer.
 This national leadership position can best support Community Action through the application of a range of skills and experience.
 The job announcement and description can be found here.
 The search will remain open until the position is filled.